rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 Plot utility
 ============

-:mlc:`Machine Learning Control <>` ships with a simple plotting utility that can be used to plot diagnostics from experiments.
+MLC ships with a simple plotting utility that can be used to plot diagnostics from experiments.
 Run it with:

 .. parsed-literal::